4U6U57/sprint/README.md

 # Sprint Grading Script

-Sprint - faster than running
+*Sprint - faster than running*

-Sprint is an automated grading script written in *csh* for the *unix.ucsc.edu* timeshare.
+Sprint is an automated grading script written in *bash* for the *unix.ucsc.edu* timeshare.
 It was originally written for the [CMPS 12B Spring 2016] (https://github.com/legendddhgf/cmps012b-s16-scripts) quarter.

 Sprint is no longer under development, and to my knowledge, is not being used by anyone.
-Feel free to reference it as an interesting piece of csh code from a time before I knew how bad csh was compared to bash.
+Feel free to reference it as an interesting piece of code that I wrote in a hurry.

 ## Output Format